TOILmodular/Yarns/README.md

 I tried it with several boards.
 So it seems STM3F103C8 is ok for this module.

-If you want to see more about the chip programming process, you can check out my [YouTube video](xxxxxxxxxx).
+If you want to see more about the chip programming process, you can check out my [YouTube video](https://youtu.be/TBMySGm7jKk) about my other MI clone build of the Braids module.
+The process described in there is also valid for the Yarns module.

 ![Yarns](https://user-images.githubusercontent.com/97026614/223657089-82efd055-cdff-4eb9-b70a-7c2a5eb571f1.jpeg)